Percona-Lab/percona-docstreamer/readme.md

     * discovering: Scanning the Source database to identify databases and collections to migrate.
     * copying: Synonymous with running during the Full Load phase.
     * running: The main active state.
 Used for both the Initial Sync (Full Load) and the Continuous Sync (CDC) phases.
-    * destroying: Only seen if the --destroy flag is used. docMongoStream is actively dropping target databases before starting.
+    * destroying: Only seen if the --destroy flag is used.
+Percona docStreamer is actively dropping target databases before starting.
     * complete: The process has finished its work (only occurs if there were no collections to migrate).
     * error: A fatal error occurred.